SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 - CDS artifacts are available that allow not only reading but also creating, updating, and deleting.
 - **Table Entities**
   - Table entities are CDS entities that define database tables on the SAP HANA database linked to AS ABAP.
-  - They are - with restructions currently - considered successors of the classic DDIC database table, and also represent global structured types usable in ABAP.
+  - They are - with restrictions currently - considered successors of the classic DDIC database table, and also represent global structured types usable in ABAP.
   - Syntax: `define table entity ...`.
   - For more information, refer to the ABAP Data Models guide, for example, [here](https://help.sap.com/docs/ABAP_Cloud/aaae421481034feab3e71dd9e0f643bf/100ab51935544f18b4f4be9b4abb91e8.html).
 - **Writable CDS View Entities**